 Students with documented disabilities of a severe language-based nature may request pre-approved course substitutions to meet the Core Curriculum foreign language proficiency requirement.
 Course substitutions approved for this purpose will also serve to meet the foreign language requirements of a major for which no more than eight credit hours of any foreign language are required.
-Students must initiate such a request in time to receive a decision prior to the end of their sophomore year, or in the case of a transfer student, within the first semester at the college.
+Students must initiate such a request in time to receive a decision prior to the end of their sophomore year, or in the case of a transfer student, within the first semester at the university.
 The request for substitution must be approved prior to any coursework that will count as substitution.
 Attempting a foreign language will not preclude a student from successfully requesting a foreign language substitution.
-Students must be registered with Student Accessibility Support Services in the Paul Adrian Powell III Student Success Center before initiating a substitutions are available in the Paul Adrian Powell III Student Success Center.
+Students must be registered with Student Accessibility Support Services in the Paul Adrian Powell III Student Success Center before initiating a substitution request.
+Procedures for registering with Student Accessibility Support Services and for requesting world language substitutions are available in the Paul Adrian Powell III Student Success Center.
 Students interested in these procedures begin by making an appointment with the Accessibility Coordinator.